tetris245/ULTRAbc/README.md

 * Added the "First rooms with friends" and "Players in Room" parameters in Chat Search menu
 * Extended the alphabetical order in Preferences screens to the General Preferences
 * Added the Character Info and Wardrobe options to the bg4 command
-* Improved the Bondage Bench and Coffin traps to make it compatible with male characters
+* Improved the Bondage Bench, Coffin and Trolley traps to make them compatible with male characters
 * Fixed the delay to apply exclusive locks on traps
 * Improved the code related to some minigames
 * Removed "Order rooms by number of friends" from the alphabetical Online Preferences screen